Starlink for RV & Boat Internet

 Real world Starlink performance

-The consumer version of Starlink claims to have 50-250 mbps download and 5-10 mbps upload.
+The Starlink standard plan claims to have 25-100 mbps download and 5-10 mbps upload.
 (These speeds have dropped significantly from original claims that were much higher).
 The physical location of your service, Starlink network congestion, network priority, and local wifi congestion call all play a very large role in the speeds you will actually see.

 The upload seeds on the other hand have been pretty unimpressive for most users, especially when compared to good cellular connections.
-Even regularly getting 10 mbps seems like a challenge sometimes and getting any where near 20 mbps only happens at off peak times in the middle of the night.
+Even regularly getting 10 mbps seems like a challenge sometimes and getting any where above 15 mbps only happens at off peak times in the middle of the night.
 Certainly some users are seeing faster, but the uploads have been a bit disappointing thus far for a large majority of users and they continue to drop at times.